 Before You Make the First Cut

 Whether you need a straight or diagonal cut, there’s a general process you go through before ever touching your cutting tool.
-It starts with a measuring tape and a marking pencil.
-There are alternative methods to dragging out the old tape measure!
+It starts with a measuring tape and a pencil.
+However, there are alternative methods to dragging out the old tape measure!

 First, decide how big you want the grout joint.
 Next, for those tiles that butt up against the wall, add 1/8 of an inch to accommodate the tile/wall gap.
 Finally, mark the tile on the glazed side with a pencil or water-soluble marking pen.

 Tip: Electrically cutting tile creates dust and debris, so a face mask and eye protection are essential, as well as gloves to protect yourself from accidentally touching the diamond blade.
-Manually cutting tiles can result in sharp edges, so gloves are essential here also.
+Manually cutting tiles can result in sharp edges, so gloves are essential.

 Ready to Score

 You can’t just set the tile on the cutter and go.
 First, make sure you push the tile snugly against the fence.
 Next, check that the line you marked on the tile sits right under the scoring wheel.

 Think about pizza!
 Scoring tile is a little like cutting a slice.
 Using slight pressure on the handle, let the scoring wheel move forward across the tile.
 Just don’t get too aggressive, as it could cause the tile to crack.